mighty-gerbils/gerbil-persist/persist.md

 the entire system in an unrecoverable state, etc.

-In the paradigm of Orthogonal Persistence, atomicity is managed with explicit _atomic sections_: code that produces intermediate states that should not be persisted is wrapped in such sections, quite similar to code sections that have disabled signals or interrupts, or that hold some mutual exclusion lock.
+In the paradigm of Orthogonal Persistence, atomicity is managed with explicit _atomic sections_ (a.k.a. critical sections): code that produces intermediate states that should not be persisted is wrapped in such sections, quite similar to code sections that have disabled signals or interrupts, or that hold some mutual exclusion lock.